edersoncorbari/friends-scripts/README.md

 # friends-scripts

-The classic sitcom scripts Friends
+The scripts used by the actors of the classic American sitcom Friends